thavlik/quake-gameplay-dataset/README.md

 \* Most raw videos are at 1080p/720p but some are at lower resolutions

+## Running Code
+The code for this project is maintained over in the [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset) repository.

 ## Contributors
 Gameplay videos are sourced from YouTube with permission.
 Special thanks to the following creators for their contributions to the community.
 They are good folk.
 - [Shambler/Team Shambler](https://www.youtube.com/user/FiendUK1)